 Smartphones, notebooks, different kinds of tablet PCs look like they were made of a single sheet of tinfoil.
 Even front seats in sports cars get thinner to provide more legroom for the rear passenger at the expense of the driver.

 The same goes for modern quartz movements.
-Pretty thin as they are, the movements still get thinner as manufacturers use more advanced chips, motors and high-tech batteries that store more energy in a lesser volume.
+Thin as they are, the movements still get thinner as manufacturers use more advanced chips, motors, and high-tech batteries that store more energy in a lesser volume.
 Denser kinds of plastic that allow them to make stiffer chassis using thinner parts help, too.

 Rado says not a word about the caliber that powers the collection, however, it is known that the movement is less than 1 millimeter in height (that’s less than 1/25 inch*!)

 Designed with the new movement in mind, the Thinline’s ceramic case is also extremely slim.
 In fact, measuring 30 millimeters in diameter and almost 5 millimeters thicker from top to bottom, it is just a tad thicker than the rubber strap that holds it on the wrist!

 Rado says nothing about other specs but I have no doubt that once ready, the new collection will be a smashing hit!